Nuri-Tas/nd-takehome/REPORT.md

 would be `B13`, as unseen as `N14`).
 Derived lines are usually cited soon after they are made, so back-distances stay small.

-**Measured effect** on 9-16 line proofs — fraction of index/reference tokens never seen in cap-6 training:
+Measured on 9-16 line proofs, I report fraction of index/reference tokens never seen in cap-6 training:

 | scheme | unseen |